vindar/mtools/README.md

 ### What else...
 If you are looking for a nice C++ library that you can use to create simulation and graphics, I strongly recommend that you look at Vincent Beffara's simulation library (http://github.com/vbeffara/Simulations).
 It is very similar to mine and does pretty much the same things.
 If I had known about it a few years ago, I would probably now just use it and would never have written this one...
 In fact, while putting this library together, I borrowed the ideas of 'watch windows' and simple command-line parser from Vincent's library.
-There are many other neat features that you like so go have a look at it.
+There are many other neat features so go have a look at it.